toporek3112/ePaper-Client-HTL16/README.md

 # ePaper-Client-HTL16
-Just a school projtect :)
+Just for a school projtect :)

+If you have any suggestions or you think that something can be done better in my code, fell free to contact me.